sarathsreedharan/icaps2024.github.io/content/program/workshops/hplan.md

 ## Important Dates

-- Submission Deadline:   tba
+- Submission Deadline:   Monday, 25 March 2024
-- Author Notification:   tba
+- Author Notification:   Friday, 26 April 2024
-- Camera-Ready Deadline: tba
+- Camera-Ready Deadline: Friday 24 May 2024
 - ICAPS 2024 Workshops:  June 2-3, 2024

 We understand that for some, our notification date might come too late in order to plan travel accordingly, in particular if visa needs to be obtained.
-Should you require an earlier notification, please reach out to the organizers via email with your request and we check whether we can arrange an earlier review and notification.
-Note that this would most likely require a much earlier submission of your work as well.
-Therefore, if you believe you require reviewing outside our standard timeline, please contact the organizers at your earliest convenience.
+So in case you want to make your travel plans dependent on paper acceptance and thus require an earlier notification, please reach out to us to see whether submission and notification dates can be moved forward for your individual paper.

 <!--
 Note that at the date of the submission deadline, all papers need to be registered, which includes all relevant information such as title, abstract, authors, and kind of paper (long, short, etc.). **You will still be able to upload/update your paper until April 3 (AoE).**